protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 -   generate and run application, then verify resulting MSC

-We are going to create hierarchic actor structure and *TopActor* will functions as a pure container actor.
+We are going to create the hierarchic actor structure and *TopActor* will serve as a pure container actor.
 Thus its current state machine is obsolete, we can ignore or delete it.

 We continue to add the actors graphically and open the structure diagram of *TopActor* by right-click in the Outline View on *TopActor -&gt; Edit Structure*.

 ![image](images/015-edit-structure-top.png)

 Drag and Drop an *ActorRef* from the *Palette* within the borders and name the new actor reference *sender* and set the type to ActorClass *Sender*.
-Repeat the step for the *receiver*.
+Repeat the step for the *receiver* of ActorClass type *Receiver*.

 ![image](images/015-add-sender.png)

 Finally we connect the ports of both actors using the *Binding* tool in the *Palette*.
-Drag a connection between the two port to establish a Binding.
+Drag a connection between the two ports to establish a Binding.

 ![image](images/015-add-binding.png)

 ### Implement the Behavior

-We will implement two finite state machines (*FSM*s) to define the event driven behavior of the actors *Sender* and *Receiver*.
+We will implement two finite state machines (FSMs) to define the event driven behavior of the actor classes *Sender* and *Receiver*.

 Before you start with the implementation, have a look at the MSC with the specification of the behavior.

 Lets start with the *Sender*.
-Right click to *sender* *Open Ref Behavior* and in the structure diagram of *TopActor*.
+In the structure diagram of *TopActor* right click on *sender* and select *Open Ref Behavior*.

 ![image](images/015-open-behavior-sender.png)

 According to our specification:

-> *Sender* initially should send the message *ping* and then take a state named *sendingPing*.
-After receiving the message *pong* it should remain in a state named *receivedPong*.
+> *Sender* initially should send the message *ping* and then assume a state named *sendingPing*.
+After receiving the message *pong* it should switch to a state named *receivedPong*.

 Drag and Drop the *Initial Point* and a *State* into the diagram.
 The latter causes the opening of the dialog *Edit State*, in which we type the name *sendingPing* and specify the entry code `senderPort.ping();`.
-Note the content assist is activated by pressing CTRL+Space.
+Note that the content assist is activated by pressing CTRL+Space.

 ![image](images/015-edit-sending.png)